Department of National Defense (Philippines): History

 commander-in-chief.
 Also during Martial Law, Marcos, who assumed dictatorial powers issued a decree creating the National Intelligence and Security Authority or NISA, to be the country's national intelligence agency with broad powers over intelligence and national security.
 In effect, NISA also served as the secret police force of Marcos, and now became the most powerful agency, and the MND's status dwindled.
 The NISA was headed by General Fabian Ver, Marcos' most trusted man, who was also at that time, the commander of the then Presidential Security Command and later, was named to be the concurrent staff of the Armed Forces, thus becoming the most powerful military officer.

-At the end of Marcos regime on 1986, the DND continued to exercise the powers to deal with criminality and internal plus external defense of the country until 1991 when then President Corazon Aquino signed a law passing the functions to enforce all criminal laws from DND to the Department of the Interior and Local Government or DILG.
+At the end of Marcos regime on 1986, the DND continued to exercise the powers to deal with criminality and internal plus external defense of the country until 1991 when then President Corazon Aquino signed Republic Act No. 6975 passing the functions to enforce all criminal laws from DND to the Department of the Interior and Local Government or DILG.
 Both departments, however, shared the responsibility of guaranteeing internal security.

-List of the Secretaries of the Department of National Defense
+List of the secretaries of the Department of National Defense

 Organizational structure

 The department is headed by the Secretary of National Defense, with the following five undersecretaries and assistant secretaries.